-1.9 Debtors
+1.10 Debtors

-Trade and other debtors are recognised at the settlement amount.
-Prepayments are valued at the amount prepaid.
+Trade and other debtors are recognised at the settlement amount after any trade discount offered.
+Prepayments are valued at the amount prepaid net of any trade discounts due.

-1.10 Cash at Bank and in hand
+1.11 Cash at Bank and in hand

 Cash at bank and in hand includes cash and short term highly liquid investments with a short maturity of three months or less from the date of acquisition or opening of the deposit or similar account.